 - Professional Fields (business, education, nursing, social work, library science)

 Students also are required to complete the Bachelor of Applied Studies Core Requirements.

-For a complete listing of the requirements for the BAS degree, refer to the University General Catalog.
+Visit Distance and Online Education for a complete listing of the requirements for the BAS degree.